ZambakExe/Site/README.md

-# mustifixwashere.vercel.app
+# zambakexe.vercel.app

 This open source project is my active website built using React, Vite and Tailwindcss.

-> Designer and coding: @mustifix
+> Designer and coding: @zambakexe